Diluka Galappaththige

 NSERC Postdoctoral Fellow (2024–2026)

-Authored and co-authored 45+ peer-reviewed publications in leading IEEE journals and conferences, with strong citation impact (h-index 17).- Scholarly Leadership & Editorial Roles
+Authored and co-authored 45+ peer-reviewed publications in leading IEEE journals and conferences.- Editorial and Scholarly Service

 - Associate Editor, IEEE Canadian Journal of Electrical and Computer Engineering